nikhilgu99/news-analyzer-app/README.md

 Flask web application to lookup keyword related news articles from various publishers and locally save them to a CSV file.

 On the home page, there is a dropdown list of available news sources, and a keyword field.
+By default, if no publisher is selected, it will query all publishers.
+Articles are sorted by most recent.
 Depending on the number of found articles, it may 20-30 seconds to load.
 This is because a time delay (0.5s) is needed in order to run NLP analysis on each of the articles without getting all the API requests rejected.

 *Home Page*